BÍ URBAN 2015

 Large parts of Dublin’s long-neglected North West Inner City (NWIC) are derelict with stretches of disused land alongside rail and canal routes, ex-industrial plots and inaccessible brownfield sites.
 At first sight they look like urban wastelands, pure and simple.
 But do they represent an opportunity?

-is a large-scale project-focused network established in 2008 to stimulate the development of a new city quarter devoted to urban ecology, sustainable design & planning, and enhanced levels of health & well-being in Dublin’s northwest inner city.
+The Lifeline is a large-scale project-focused network established in 2008 to stimulate the development of a new city quarter devoted to urban ecology, sustainable design & planning, and enhanced levels of health & well-being in Dublin’s northwest inner city.

-Desired benefits and output:
+Benefits and output: